 Potential Delays in Order Execution and Reporting

-UnionBanc Investment Services or our clearing firm transmits your orders for execution to various exchanges or market centers, based on a number of factors.
+UnionBanc Investment Services routes its order flow through our clearing firm, National Financial Services, who transmits your orders for execution to various exchanges or market centers, based on a number of factors.
 These factors include: size of order, trading characteristics of the security, favorable execution prices (including opportunity for price improvement), access to reliable market data, availability of efficient automated transaction processing, and reduced execution costs through price concessions from the market centers.
 Market makers generally have their own procedures for handling orders (consistent with industry rules).
 In periods of heavy trading and price volatility, market makers may alter their procedures on individual stocks or groups of stocks.
 For example, they may execute orders manually rather than electronically or reduce the order size for which they guarantee execution.
 Changes in trading procedures and other circumstances may result in queues and backlogs of orders, both intraday and at the market opening, and corresponding delays in executions in the over-the-counter (OTC) and listed markets.
 In such cases, the execution price of a market order may be significantly higher or lower than the market price quoted or displayed at the time you entered your order.
 During such heavy trading periods, the quotes displayed on your computer screen as "real time" may not reflect the current trading price of the security.
 These conditions may also delay the transmission of order execution reports.

-When you place a market order, UnionBanc Investment Services and/or our clearing firm will transmit the order to a market center for full and prompt execution without regard to price.
+When you place a market order, UnionBanc Investment Services routes its order flow through our clearing firm, National Financial Services, who will transmit the order to a market center for full and prompt execution without regard to price.
 Therefore, in a volatile market, a market order may receive an execution price significantly different from the price of that security quoted when the order was entered.
 Furthermore, if you place a market order when the markets are closed (e.g., nights, weekends, or holidays), your order will be executed at the prevailing price when the market next opens.
 There can be substantial changes between the most recent closing price of a security and the next opening or available price.
 If you have limited assets to allocate to a transaction, you should consider placing a limit order, whether during the trading day or after hours.
 For example, your ability to make additional contributions to your retirement account is subject to certain requirements.
 Therefore, transactions in retirement accounts are generally limited to the assets available in the account.
 If your transaction price exceeds your available account balance and you cannot otherwise pay for the transaction, UnionBanc Investment Services and/or our clearing firm will be required to liquidate all or a portion of the transaction or other account assets to the extent necessary to satisfy your financial obligation.
 Any losses or costs of such liquidation will be your responsibility.

 Since market orders are executed as promptly as possible, it is generally not feasible to cancel a market order even if you have not received an execution report.
 Your request to attempt to cancel a market order will be handled on a best-efforts basis.
 Although you may receive an electronic notice or verbal confirmation that we have received your request for the attempted cancellation, do not assume that it means that the trade was canceled.
 UnionBanc Investment Services and/or our clearing firm are not responsible in cases where a replacement order is placed and executed prior to your receiving confirmation of the cancellation of a prior order.
 In addition, due to the queuing of orders, if a market order is entered near the close of trading, it may not be eligible to receive an execution.
 There may be additional fees for limit and stop orders.